 In connection with our acquisition of RF Magic, we assumed RF Magic s 2000 Incentive Stock Plan, or the RF Magic Plan, including all of the outstanding stock options issued under the RF Magic Plan, except those held by employees of RF Magic s French subsidiary.
 The stock options under the RF Magic Plan that we assumed became options to purchase an aggregate of 2,685,000 shares of our common stock.
 The stock options held by employees of RF Magic s French subsidiary that we did not assume remained as options to purchase RF Magic s common stock.
 At the time of the acquisition an aggregate of 195,000 shares of RF Magic s common stock were issuable upon exercise of the unassumed RF Magic options.
 The unassumed RF Magic options are a subject to put and call option agreements between us, RF Magic and the holders of these options.
 Under these put and call option agreements, each share of RF Magic common stock issued upon exercise of the unassumed RF Magic options will be exchanged for 0.9344 shares of our common stock, which is equal to the number of shares of our common stock issued in exchange for each outstanding share of RF Magic in the acquisition.
 We reserved 182,000 shares of our common stock for future issuance under the put and call option agreements as of December 31, 2007.
-In 2010 and 2009, 18,000 shares and 103,000 shares of our common stock, respectively, were issued in connection with the exercise of RF Magic options subject to put and call option agreements.
-As of December 31, 2010, options to purchase up to 11,000 shares were vested and outstanding under the RF Magic Plan with weighted average exercise price of \$0.95 per share.
+In 2011 and 2010, 11,000 shares and 18,000 shares of our common stock, respectively, were issued in connection with the exercise of RF Magic options subject to put and call option agreements.
+As of December 31, 2011, there were no remaining options outstanding under the RF Magic Plan.

 Stock option grants under the 2001 Plan and RF Magic Plan are subject to an early exercise provision.
 Those under the RF Magic Plan allow for early exercise upon approval by our board of directors.
 Shares of common stock obtained upon early exercise of unvested options or by restricted stock purchase rights are subject to our repurchase at the applicable original issue price and will vest according to the respective agreement.
-As of December 31, 2010, 2009 and 2008, 53,000, 302,000 and 893,000 shares, respectively, were subject to our repurchase rights.
+As of December 31, 2011, 2010 and 2009, 0, 53,000 and 302,000 shares, respectively, were subject to our repurchase rights.

 The consideration received for the exercise of an unvested stock option is considered a deposit of the exercise price, and thus is a liability that is recorded by us.
 The liability associated with this potential for repurchase, and the related shares, are only reclassified into equity as the option award vests.
-As a result, we have recorded liabilities as of December 31, 2010, 2009 and 2008 of \$0.1 million, \$0.3 million and \$0.8 million, respectively, for the unvested shares issued upon early exercise of stock options.
+As a result, we have recorded liabilities as of December 31, 2011, 2010 and 2009 of \$0, \$0.1 million and \$0.3 million, respectively, for the unvested shares issued upon early exercise of stock options.